Doi Mae Salong is one of the most prominent mountains in Thailand, and constitutes the extensive Daen Lao Range in the northern part of Thailand.

 Wat Ram Poeng, also known as Tapotaram, is a meditation retreat for visitors who would like to tap into the power of meditation during their travels.

-Muay Thai boxing is the most popular sports in Thailand and Thapae Boxing Stadium is the most popular place to view this sport whilst in Chiang Mai.
+Muay Thai boxing is the most popular sports in Thailand and Thapae Boxing Stadium is the most popular place to view this sport while in Chiang Mai.
 This fierce combat sport is conducted in stadiums all over Chiang Mai...

 Chiang Mai Saturday Market, as you may have rightly guessed, is opened each Saturday.
 You can shop at the market from 4PM to midnight each Saturday.